Bordered Floer homology for manifolds with torus boundary via immersed curves: Applications

 Reversing the roles of \(M_0\) and \(M_1\), we see that \(\sL_0 = [1,\infty]\) or \(\sL_1=[-\infty,-1]\).
 In either case, both \(M_0\) and \(M_1\) are prime, boundary incompressible and have two different L-space homology sphere fillings.
-It follows that they are both homeomorphic to trefoil complements. \end{proof}
+It follows from work of Ghiggini \cite{Ghiggini2008} that they are both homeomorphic to trefoil complements. \end{proof}

 We expect that there will only be finitely many toroidal L-spaces with \(|H_1(Y)|=7\), but cannot prove it, since we can't classify Floer simple manifolds with the same Alexander polynomial as \(T(2,5)\).
 In contrast, it is possible to obtain infinitely many toroidal L-spaces with \(|H_1(Y)|=8\) by gluing the trefoil complement to the twisted $I$-bundle over the Klein bottle.